1. POLICY STATEMENT

 5.1.
 We have put in place the following measures to protect the security of your information:

 5.1.1.
-Personal data is stored on the CRM, the shared drive and on the hard drives of individual Company laptops.
+Personal data is stored within our Microsoft SharePoint platform, the shared drive and on the hard drives of individual Company laptops.
 It is only accessible by Company employees who have individual logins and passwords.